sylvaingchassang/trial-explorer/README.md

 # trial-explorer
-exploration tools for ClinicalTrials.gov database
+exploration tools for the [clinicaltrials.gov](clinicaltrials.gov) database